ansys/pyansys-dev-guide/doc/source/overview/administration.rst

 changing a feature is not considered a globally-backwards incompatible API change.
-Rather, a major release and version bump should be made if globally-breaking changes are made that will require a signifiant refactor of any dependent modules.
+Rather, a major release and version bump should be made if globally-breaking changes are made that will require a significant refactor of any dependent modules.

-Note that ``0.MINOR.PATCH`` packges are expected to have fluid APIs and should be solidified at the ``1.MINOR.PATCH`` release.
+Note that ``0.MINOR.PATCH`` packages are expected to have fluid APIs and should be solidified at the ``1.MINOR.PATCH`` release.
 At that point, APIs are expected to be much more stable.